What we'll cover:

 1. One-on-one conversations with all managers

 In one case, people teams should meet with all managers to understand their reasons behind scoring.
-By getting a wide range of reasons across departments, they’ll be able to understand whether a manager is more lenient or more strict or just right when scoring their direct reports.
-You also want scores adjusted by the people who will have the most information on how the company is doing overall, so they have a strong sense of the overall performance distribution of the company.
+By getting a wide range of reasons across departments, they’ll be able to understand whether a manager leans too far into lenient or strict scoring of their direct reports, or whether they’re usually “just right.”
+You also want scores adjusted by the people who will have the most information on how the company is doing generally, so they have a strong sense of the overall performance distribution of the company.